breandan/kotlingrad/README.md

 #### Shape-safe Tensor Operations

-While first-class [dependent types](https://wiki.haskell.org/Dependent_type) are sufficient for arbitrary shape safety (e.g. with concatenation and dynamic reshaping), they are not necessary for simple shape checking, such as checking for equality.* When the shape of a tensor is known at compile time, it is possible to encode this information in less powerful type systems, as long as they support subtyping and parametric polymorphism (a.k.a. generics).
+While first-class [dependent types](https://wiki.haskell.org/Dependent_type) are sufficient for arbitrary shape safety (e.g. with concatenation and dynamic reshaping), they are unnecessary for simple equality checking.* When the shape of a tensor is known at compile time, it is possible to encode this information using a less powerful type system, as long as it supports subtyping and parametric polymorphism (a.k.a. generics).
 In practice, we can implement a shape-checked tensor arithmetic in languages like Java, Kotlin, C++, C# or Typescript.
 In Kotlin, whose type system is [less expressive](https://kotlinlang.org/docs/reference/generics.html#variance) than Java, we use the following strategy.

 First, we enumerate a list of integer type literals as a chain of subtypes, so that `0 <: 1 <: 2 <: 3 <: ... <: C`, where C is the largest fixed-length dimension we wish to represent.
 Using this encoding, we are guaranteed linear growth in space and time for subtype checking.